 To learn more about the EDA’s leadership, tools, and resources to restoring communities that have faced a natural disaster, please refer here.

-Federal Emergency Management Assistance (FEMA) provides national assistance to communities and states affected by disasters.
+Federal Emergency Management Assistance (FEMA) provides national assistance to communities and states affected by disasters, including those affected by Hurricane Matthew.
 Find up-to-date information on current disaster recovery efforts.

 - Download FEMA's app